networknt/light-doc/content/en/tutorial/kafka-sidecar/local-dev.md

 ### Create Test Topics

-To test with different schemas for validation and serialization/deserialization, we will create three topics.
+To test with different schemas for validation and serialization/deserialization, we will create three topics (test1, test2, test3).
 If you are using the Confluent Platform, it can be done from the control center interface.

 ##### test1